thedanieljk/Interview-Prep/README.md

 # Interview-Prep
-Grokking the Coding Interview in Python
+Grokking the Coding Interview in Python via Jupyter Notebook